culture

 Visit a local pasteleria (pastry shop) in late October to try these seasonal treats.
 They're only available for a few weeks each year, and the best ones sell out quickly on October 31st and November 1st.

-Halloween Events in Spain
+Halloween Events in Major Spanish Cities

 Madrid